What do Public Officers have to file?

 Once in office, Public Officials still have to file the following reports in order to maintain compliance with the Georgia Government Transparency and Campaign Finance Act.

 - Campaign Contribution Disclosure Reports (CCDR)– Only elected public officials must file the CCDR

-- Personal Financial Disclosure Statement (PFDS) or Affidavit of Public Officer
+- Personal Financial Disclosure Statement (PFD) or Affidavit of Public Officer

 - State Business Transaction Report

 Each elected public officer (a filer not in an election year) must file Campaign Contribution Disclosure Reports regarding the balances in his/her campaign accounts on January 31st and June 30th in non-election years.
 Also, when a public officer leaves office, he/she must file Campaign Contribution Disclosure Reports regarding the balances in his/her campaign accounts until the Final Report and Termination Statement is filed.

 Personal Financial Disclosure Statement/ Affidavit

 Every constitutional officer; elected state official, including the General Assembly; elected or appointed executive head of state department or agency; elected county official, every elected county or area school superintendent, and every elected member of a county or area board of education; and elected municipal office holder must electronically file a Personal Financial Disclosure Statement (PFD) with the Commission regarding his/her personal financial situation in the previous calendar year.
 In election years, the PFD must be filed either 7 or 15 days after qualifying as a candidate (depending on the level of public office); in non-election years, the PFD must be filed between January 1st and July 1st.